liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/08-overriding-and-adding-struts-actions-using-hooks.markdown

         }

-Notice that the class extends base class [`BaseStrutsPortletAction`](https://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/kernel/struts/BaseStrutsPortletAction.html).
+Notice that the class extends the base class [`BaseStrutsPortletAction`](https://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/kernel/struts/BaseStrutsPortletAction.html).
-The `render` method of the example custom action class above prints to the console the message *Custom Struts Action*, every time a user logs in.
+The `render` method of class above prints to the console the message *Custom Struts Action* every time a user logs in.

 ![Figure 1: You can override a Struts action with custom behaviors.
 This example Struts action hook prints a message to the console every time a user logs in.](../../images/struts-action-console.png)

 As a best practice in extending Struts actions, consider invoking the base class methods that you override.

 That's it for overriding Struts actions!
 The next section of this tutorial demonstrates how to add a new Struts action.